close

 TBE risk areas in Germany

-Most cases of TBE only result in flu-like symptoms, but in rare cases it can result in a more serious infection manifesting itself as meningitis.
-In recent years, the number of reported cases of TBE in Germany has risen significantly: up to 627 in 2022 and 527 in 2023.
+Most cases of TBE only result in flu-like symptoms, but in rare cases it can result in a more serious infection appearing to be meningitis.
+In recent years, the number of reported cases of TBE in Germany has risen significantly: up to 527 in 2023 and 686 in 2025.
 Around 85 percent of these cases occurred in Bavaria and Baden-Württemberg.

 How to protect yourself against Lyme disease and TBE